 "Oliver is incredibly knowledgeable, his healthcare expertise is second to none and his passion for human rights is absolute."—Legal 500, 2025

-Ranked in the directories as a leading junior in the Court of Protection, he is regularly instructed by the full range of parties: local authorities, NHS bodies, the Official Solicitor and other litigation friends, and family members.
-He has a special interest in learning disability and autism.
-His solution-oriented and calm approach is especially suited to cases where the disabled person has been labelled 'complex' and cases where relationships between the family and public bodies has broken down.
+Ranked in the directories as a leading junior in the Court of Protection, Oliver is regularly instructed by NHS Trusts, ICBs, local authorities, the Official Solicitor and other litigation friends, and family members.
+He has a long-standing interest in learning disability and autism.

-Oliver is Co-Chair of the Board of Trustees at Respond, a national charity that provides psychotherapy to people with learning disabilities who have experienced trauma.
-He is a trustee of Bild, the British Institute of Learning Disabilities.
-He is a governing bencher of Inner Temple where he serves as vice-chair of its Qualifying Sessions Committee and a member of its Equality, Diversity and Inclusion Subcommittee.
+Oliver is co-chair of the board of trustees of Respond, a national charity that provides psychotherapy to people with learning disabilities who have experienced trauma.
+He is also a trustee of Bild, the British Institute of Learning Disabilities.

 “Oliver is brilliant to work with and knows the law inside-out.”